Quick wins enabled via proper IT Financial Management implementation

 3. Maximizing Transparency

 Lack of communication between IT service providers and consumers is one of the main reasons for lackluster IT budgeting.
 Consequently, everybody benefits if you provide a platform that gives all stakeholders the opportunity to assess all available IT resources.
 Making the consumer aware of what services and products they deploy, and what costs are allocated where, allows them to adjust their consumption behaviour and make strategic choices on short notice.
 Moreover, total transparency allows for the identification of pestering expenditure wasters while in turn pointing towards better ways to implement resources.

-If you have paid attention you will have noticed that all three of these points aim at more or less the same crux of the matter: you want to have a holistic analysis of your IT costs and budget, where every participating party knows which resources land where and why.
-Once these requirements are met, the budget can be more effectively monitored and planned.
-In our next entry (before talking about budgeting in detail) we will have a closer look at proper IT cost control.
+You will have noticed that all three of these points aim at more or less the same crux of the matter: you want to have a holistic analysis of your IT costs and budget, where every participating party knows which resources land where and why.
+Once these requirements are met the budget can be more effectively monitored and planned.